Super Monkey Ball 2: Reception

 The game won the E3 2002 Game Critics Awards for Best Puzzle/Trivia/Parlor Game.
 GameSpot named it the best GameCube game of August 2002, and later declared it 2002's "Best Party Game on GameCube".
 It was nominated for GameSpot's annual "Best Sound on GameCube" and "Game of the Year on GameCube" awards, which went to Eternal Darkness: Sanity's Requiem and Metroid Prime, respectively.

-Super Monkey Ball 2 was released to generally favorable reviews from critics.
-Metacritic gave the video game a Metascore of 87, based on 34 reviews.
+Super Monkey Ball 2 received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 IGN's Matt Casamassina praised the game for its core gameplay concepts, stating that it was "just as simple as the original, and also just as addictive...
 But where it's an entertaining single-player experience, it's a superb multiplayer one.
 All of the revamped mini-games are fantastic... this is one of the best multiplayer games for GCN, without a doubt and hands down."